How much does it cost to hire a ghostwriter to write your book? Here is your complete guide to getting the most for your ghostwriter fees.

-Avoid extra fees
+Avoid extra ghostwriter costs

 This is the top tip to keep ghostwriting costs under control.
 Ghostwriting is a pretty straightforward service.
 It is custom work, but it is pretty straightforward.
 But if you want extra work done, it will obviously cost extra money.
 Here are five ways to avoid extra costs: